BeaconCMS/beacon/guides/introduction/your-first-site.md

 Visit http://localhost:4000 to see the default home page created by Beacon.

-## Acessing LiveAdmin to manage your site
+## Accessing LiveAdmin to manage your site

 Let's customize the home page.
 Visit http://localhost:4000/admin and you should see the `my_site` that you just created listed on the admin interface.